amchess/ShashChess/README.md

 This option has no effect in the playing mode.
 A non-zero contempt is determined by Shashin's options and used only during game play, not during infinite analysis where it's turned off.
 This helps make analysis consistent when switching sides and exploring various lines and lets you include a non-zero Contempt in your analysis.
-Note when playing against the computer, if you wish to use a non-zero Contempt, either turn off “White Contempt” so that Contempt will apply to the Computer’s side, or you can use the above description to set an appropriate Contempt for the specific side that ShashChess is playing.
+Note when playing against the computer, if you wish to use a non-zero Contempt, either turn off 'White Contempt' so that Contempt will apply to the Computer's side, or you can use the above description to set an appropriate Contempt for the specific side that ShashChess is playing.
-Please note if “White Contempt” is off, in infinite search or analysis mode, ShashChess will always use a value of 0 for Contempt.
+Please note if 'White Contempt' is off, in infinite search or analysis mode, ShashChess will always use a value of 0 for Contempt.
 If you use this option, you can analyse with contempt settled for white, black or for all points of view.
 Obviously, this option can produce an asymmetry in the evaluations (the evaluation changes when you switch sides).
 So, be aware!